 IMPORTANT CAMPER & SAILOR INFORMATION:

-Medical & Legal Forms: You must provide completed forms on the first day of camp.
-Forms can be downloaded here.
+Medical & Legal Forms: You must provide completed forms by June 1, 2019 Forms can be downloaded here.
 Each camper or sailor must have a current physical exam before his or her session begins.

 Parking: Please park in the field located between the SLA Resource Center and the Fisher Family Barn and walk over the bridge to the barn.
 We ask that you do not park alongside the road of Route 3 to drop-off or pick-up campers.

 Camp Discounts: SLA family memberships ($100 annually) include a 10% discount on camps.
 Become a member at the time of registration to help support SLA’s mission and receive your savings!
 Please contact our office with your membership ID number to receive your 10% discount code to use at time of Registration.

 Cancelation Policy: A $25 administration fee will be charged for all cancelations.
 If cancelation is made more than 30 days prior to the session, a full refund (minus $25 fee) will be given.
 A 50% refund (minus the $25 dollar fee) will be given if made 14 – 30 days prior to programming.
 Cancelations made less than 14 days will not be refunded.